nhsy-hcp/vault-tools/namespace_audit/README.md

 - RATE_LIMIT_SLEEP_SECONDS variable in [main.py](main.py) to increase or decrease the sleep time between batches.

 ## Known Issues
-- If the TTL of the vault FQDN is too low, e.g. 30 seconds, the script may fail occasionally with the following error:
+- If the DNS host record TTL of the vault FQDN is too low, e.g. 30 seconds, the script may fail occasionally with the following error:
 ```
 requests.exceptions.ReadTimeout: HTTPSConnectionPool(host='vault.example.com', port=8200): Read timed out. (read timeout=3)
 ```
   This can be resolved by increasing the TTL of the vault FQDN.

 ## To Do
-- [ ] Improve thread exception handling
 - [ ] Add support for ACL policies
 - [ ] Add support for auth roles
 - [ ] Add support for EGP / RGP sentinel policies